🔍 공개 퀴즈 검색

 An organism's niche includes:

-1. Only what it eats
+1. Only what it eats for food

-2. Only where it lives
+2. Only where it physically lives

-4. Only its predators
+4. Only its predators and prey

 According to the competitive exclusion principle: